Meet YOLO26: next-gen vision AI.

 For export and deployment options, see the Export guide and Model Deployment Options.

 Load the checkpoint with torch.load() and access the train_args key, or use model.ckpt["train_args"] with the Ultralytics API.
-See Inspecting Training Args for complete examples.
+See Inspecting YOLO26 Checkpoint Training Args for complete examples.

-Larger models converge faster on COCO because they have more capacity.
-The N model needed 245 epochs while the X model only needed 40.
+Larger models generally needed fewer epochs on COCO because their greater capacity speeds up convergence — the X model trained for 40 epochs versus 245 for N — though the counts are not strictly monotonic (S used 70, M used 80).
 When fine-tuning on your own dataset, the optimal number of epochs depends on your dataset size and complexity, not the model size.
 Use early stopping (patience) to find the right stopping point automatically.

-When optimizer=auto (the default), Ultralytics automatically selects MuSGD for longer training runs (>10,000 iterations) and AdamW for shorter ones.
+Usually you don't need to choose: with the default optimizer=auto, Ultralytics automatically selects MuSGD for longer training runs (>10,000 iterations) and AdamW for shorter ones.
 You can explicitly set optimizer=MuSGD if you prefer.
-For more on optimizer selection, see the training documentation.
+For more on how MuSGD works, see the training documentation.

-These are internal parameters from the training pipeline that produced the base checkpoints.
-They are stored for reproducibility but are not user-configurable settings in default.yaml.
-You do not need to set them when fine-tuning.
-See Internal Training Parameters for details.
+These are internal parameters from the training pipeline that produced the base checkpoints, recorded in train_args for reproducibility.
+They are not user-configurable settings in default.yaml, and passing them to model.train() raises an invalid-argument error — the public package does not read them.
+You do not need to set them when fine-tuning; see Internal Training Parameters for their values per model size.

 Comments